Brandel France de Bravo, MPH

 Omega Logan Silva, M.D.

-Omega Logan Silva, M.D., is professor emeritus of medicine at the George Washington University in Washington, D.C.
-She is a long-standing advocate for universal health care and a committed supporter of the advancement of women in medicine.
+Omega Logan Silva, M.D., was professor emeritus of medicine at the George Washington University in Washington, D.C.
+She was a long-standing advocate for universal health care and a committed supporter of the advancement of women in medicine.

 Omega Silva started her career as a chemist as the National Institutes of Health, and in 1963 returned to Howard University to train as a physician.
 After earning a doctor of medicine degree in 1967, Dr. Silva completed a residency in internal medicine at the Veterans Administration Hospital in Washington, D.C., and from 1970 to 1974 served as a fellow in endocrinology at George Washington University.